 Eloxx Pharmaceuticals, Inc., together with its subsidiaries (collectively "Eloxx" or the "Company"), is a clinical-stage biopharmaceutical company developing novel ribonucleic acid (RNA)-modulating drug candidates, each designed to be a eukaryotic ribosomal selective glycoside (ERSG), formulated to treat rare and ultra-rare premature stop codon diseases.
 Premature stop codons are point mutations that disrupt the stability of the impacted messenger RNA (mRNA) and the protein synthesis from that mRNA.
 As a consequence, patients with premature stop codon diseases have reduced levels of, or no, protein from a gene whose product performs an essential function.
 This type of mutation accounts for some of the most severe phenotypes across genetic diseases.
 Nonsense mutations have been identified in over 1,800 rare and ultra-rare diseases.
 Read-through therapeutic development is focused on increasing mRNA stability and enabling functional protein synthesis.
 As opposed to a typical gene therapy approach of targeting a single, unique mutation in a target disease, this small molecule strategy enables targeting an entire class of mutations across the rare disease landscape.
-The small molecule approach has the potential to address a range of different premature stop codons in a single gene since the ERSG compounds are targeted to the ribosomes, ELX-02, the Company's lead investigational drug product candidate, is a small molecule designed to restore production of full-length functional proteins.
-ELX-02 is in clinical development for systemic administration for cystic fibrosis and nephropathic cystinosis.
+The small molecule approach has the potential to address a range of different premature stop codons in a single gene since the ERSG compounds are targeted to the ribosomes.
+ELX-02, the Company's lead investigational drug product candidate, is a small molecule designed to restore production of full-length functional proteins.
+ELX-02 is in clinical development for systemic administration for cystic fibrosis.
 ELX-02 is an investigational drug that has not been approved by any global regulatory body.
-In addition, the Company recently announced a new program studying intravitreal administration of ERSG compounds for rare inherited retinal disorders with an initial focus on Usher Syndrome.
-During the quarter ended September 30, 2019, the Company advanced its clinical program for ELX-02 into Phase 2 studies in cystic fibrosis and nephropathic cystinosis.
-The Company also completed a renal impairment study with ELX-02 in subjects with mild, moderate, and severe renal impairment.
-The results from the renal impairment study provide support for both continuing the Company's clinical development programs and evaluating the suitability of its ERSG library for development in additional renal disorders, including autosomal dominant polycystic kidney disease and cystinuria.
+In addition, during 2019 the Company announced new programs studying ERSG compounds for autosomal dominant polycystic kidney disease (ADPKD) and in rare inherited retinal disorders (IRDs) by intravitreal administration with an initial focus on Usher Syndrome.

 The Company's preclinical candidate pool consists of a library of novel ERSG drug candidates identified based on read-through potential and cytoplasmic ribosomal selectivity.
-The Company is headquartered in Waltham, MA, with additional offices in New Jersey, Pennsylvania and Rehovot, Israel.
+The Company is headquartered in Waltham, MA, with additional offices in New Jersey and Rehovot, Israel